* Wall Street pulls back from this week's record highs

 * U.S. crude futures extend Tuesday's gains

-TOKYO, Dec 20 (Reuters) - Asian shares fell on Wednesday, taking their cues from Wall Street with investor enthusiasm toward U.S. tax changes ebbing as the long-awaited reform bill wound its way through Congress, while higher U.S. Treasury yields underpinned the dollar.
+TOKYO, Dec 20 (Reuters) - Asian shares edged up slightly on Wednesday, shrugging off Wall Street's losses as the long-awaited U.S. tax reform bill wound its way through Congress, while higher Treasury yields underpinned the dollar.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.2 percent in early trading, while Japan's Nikkei stock index also edged down 0.2 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan inched up 0.1 percent, and Japan's Nikkei stock index was slightly higher in afternoon trading.

-The Dow Jones Industrial Average shed 0.15 percent, the S&P 500 lost 0.32 percent, and the Nasdaq Composite dropped 0.44 percent on Tuesday.
+The Dow Jones Industrial Average shed 0.15 percent on Tuesday, the S&P 500 lost 0.32 percent, and the Nasdaq Composite dropped 0.44 percent.

 The U.S. House of Representatives initially passed the tax legislation in a Tuesday afternoon vote, but the bill included provisions that did not comply with Senate rules.
 The Senate was expected to vote on a revised version of the bill, with the offending provisions removed.
 If the Senate approves the bill as expected, the House will vote again on Wednesday.